Nicole Chesney: Career

 After graduation, Chesney was a visiting artist at both the Massachusetts College of Art and Design and the Corning Museum of Glass.
 In 2003, she moved to Providence, Rhode Island, to establish a studio.
 Eventually, after working in several spaces, she settled in Sky/Water Studio at Hope Artiste Village.
 Chesney has participated in a number of group and solo exhibitions.
 She has also received several honors and awards, including the David Thomas Foundation Grant, 1998; the Canberra School of Art Graduate Award, 1998, 1999, and Drawing Prize, 1999; the Jutta Cuny-Franz Foundation Award, 2001; the UrbanGlass New Talent Award, 2004; and the Rakow Commission, 2005.

-Chesney's work is in the permanent collections of several museums, including the Australian National University, Canberra, Australia; the Corning Museum of Glass, Corning, New York; Glasmuseet Ebeltoft, Ebeltoft, Denmark; the Museum of Fine Arts, Boston, Massachusetts; the Montreal Museum of Fine Arts, Montreal, Canada; the Rhode Island School of Design Museum, Providence, Rhode Island; and the Palm Springs Art Museum, Palm Springs, California.
+Chesney's work is in the permanent collections of several museums, including the Australian National University, the Corning Museum of Glass, Glasmuseet Ebeltoft, the Museum of Fine Arts, Boston, the Montreal Museum of Fine Arts, the Rhode Island School of Design Museum, and the Palm Springs Art Museum.

 Her work can be split into two main types: large architectural commissions and smaller-scale pieces.
 She values glass for its qualities related to light, and primarily uses mirrored glass that is heavily acid-etched.
 After cutting the glass into the correct size and shape, Chesney treats the surface with a clear glaze.
 She applies oil paint to the surface using tissue paper, folding or wadding it to create different effects.
 She then removes some of the paint with cloths or more tissue paper.
 She observes how the piece changes based on the time of day and type of light.
 She considers her audience when making a piece, and views them not only as spectators but also participants in the work.

 Chesney is inspired by the writings of French philosopher Gaston Bachelard, particularly those related to the sky (or what he calls the "unsilvered mirror").
 She referred to the books Water and Dreams and The Right to Dream - both written by Bachelard - while working on her "Sky/Water" series.